vmware/vidm-saml-toolkit/README.md

 Option 1: Build in Eclipse

-1. Import these 3 projects into your workspace: vidmsaml, SamlSample, and SamlToolkit
+1. Import these 3 projects as existing Maven project into your workspace: vidmsaml, SamlSample, and SamlToolkit

 2. Run -> Run Configurations -> Maven Build, select "vidmsaml" as base directory, use "clean package" as goals.